AvivGelfand/Resume/README.md

 # Summary

 - Early-career Data Scientist with production-level experience in DS roles across tech, academia, military, and training industries.
 MSc in progress (HUJI, Data Science); BSc Statistics & Data Science (HUJI, GPA: 89).
-- Proven ability to design and implement robust and impactful ML solutions, in complex real-world settings, combining high-level software engineering practices with close collaboration and rapid self-learning.
+- Proven ability to research, design, and implement robust and impactful ML solutions, in complex real-world settings, combining high-level software engineering practices with close collaboration and rapid self-learning.
 - Dedicated to long-term growth in a full-time role at a DS/ML/AI team, and help turn innovative ideas into reality.
 # Experience